franklinnwren/DS-AGE/README.md

 Folder "KMedoids" includes ablation studies about the choice of clustering algorithms.

-Folder "experimental_snapshots" includes the .ipynb files which record our experimental results.
+And folder "experimental_snapshots" includes the .ipynb files which record our experimental results.

-Document "presentation.pptx" is our presentation slides.

-And document "report.pdf" is the general report for this project.